DOI-USGS/volcano-avog2s/README.md

   `make all`

-To install the library, edit the `INSTALLDI`R variable of the makefile (the default is `/opt/USGS`) and type:
+To install the library, edit the `INSTALLDIR` variable of the makefile (the default is `/opt/USGS`) and type:

   `make install`